isghe/documentation/docs/gettingStarted/authentication.md

 ### Authenticating using a Project ID
-Infura's API's require a valid `Project ID` to be included with your request traffic.
+Infura's Ethereum APIs require a valid `Project ID` to be included with your request traffic.
 This identifier should be appended to the request URL.

 ```curl https://<network>.infura.io/v3/YOUR-PROJECT-ID```